 The measured, indicated and inferred resources are located in host sandstones that have demonstrated positive uranium recovery from test-work.
 Geological modelling of the extensive down-hole geophysical data has accurately defined the impermeable shale and mudstone horizons that form the confining horizons to the mineralised sandstones.

-The Lance projects covers an area of over 120km² within which there is a combined total of at least 305 line kilometres (190 miles) of known stacked roll fronts.
-Of this total, only a small percentage has been explored with over 90% of the drilling concentrated within the more advanced Ross and Barber areas.
-Based on the historic conversion rate from roll front length to a drill-defined resource the mineralised potential of the Lance Projects, which is in addition to the JORC-compliant resource, is assessed at between 104 and 163 Mlbs U3O8.
+The Lance Project covers an area of over 120km² within which there is a combined total of 312 line kilometres (190 miles) of known stacked roll fronts.
+Of this total, only a small percentage has been explored, with over 90% of the drilling concentrated within the more advanced Ross, Kendrick and Barber areas.
+Based on the historic conversion rate from roll front length to a drill-defined resource, the exploration target of the Lance Project, which is in addition to the JORC-compliant resource, is assessed at between 104 and 163 Mlbs U3O8.
 The exploration target is based on an anticipated grade range of 426ppm to 530ppm U3O8.
 This grade range approximates the minimum and maximum modelled grades respectively.

 Table 3: Lance Project Exploration Target